 Oakmont is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,536 people and three constituent neighborhoods, Oakmont is the 217th largest community in Pennsylvania.
-Oakmont has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Oakmont was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Oakmont real estate is some of the most expensive in Pennsylvania, although Oakmont house values don't compare to the most expensive real estate in the U.S.